David Pratt (footballer): Managerial career

-Pratt eventually became manager of Yeovil, before assuming control of Yeovil & Petters United in 1929.
+Pratt eventually became manager of Yeovil before assuming control of Yeovil & Petters United in 1929.
 This was to be his longest period in charge of one club, the rest of his coaching career characterised by short tenures in managerial positions.
-Between May and December 1933 he managed Clapton Orient, then he had two months in charge of Notts County in spring 1935.
-He then returned to Scotland where he replaced Willie McCartney as Heart of Midlothian manager.
+Between May and December 1933, he managed Clapton Orient, then he had two months in charge of Notts County in the spring of 1935.
+He then returned to Scotland, where he replaced Willie McCartney as Heart of Midlothian manager.
 He lasted two seasons in Edinburgh before moving to Wales with Bangor City, where he stayed until the outbreak of World War II.
-He served in the RAF during the conflict before taking his final managerial role, with Port Vale, in December 1944, a position he vacated six months later.
+He served in the RAF during the conflict before taking his final managerial role with Port Vale in December 1944, a position he vacated six months later.
 He failed to gain a release from the Air Force and so never managed to be a manager to the Vale other than in name only.